-The Audit Committee has appointed KPMG as the independent registered public accounting firm to audit Mercury's consolidated financial statements for the fiscal year ending June 30, 2012.
-KPMG served as our independent registered public accounting firm for the fiscal years ended June 30, 2011 and 2010.
-A representative of KPMG is expected to be present at the meeting and will have the opportunity to make a statement if he or she desires and to respond to appropriate questions.
+The Audit Committee has appointed KPMG LLP ("KPMG") as the independent registered public accounting firm to audit Mercury's consolidated financial statements for the fiscal year ending June 30, 2016.
+KPMG served as our independent registered public accounting firm for the fiscal years ended June 30, 2015 and 2014.
+A representative of KPMG is expected to be present at the annual meeting of shareholders and will have the opportunity to make a statement if he or she desires and to respond to appropriate questions.